potblitd/DigiLog-Clock/DigiDisk/README.md

 ## Implementation
 ### Components
 The servo motors are driver by the PCA9685 PWM controller used previously and the time is fetched from the common PCF8563 real-time clock.
 As the microcontroller of the system only needs to write and read with the two other chips through I2C, the ATtiny402 is very suitable (and my fav).
+The servo motors have been upgraded to the MG90S as they are less noisy and their motion is more smooth and precise without a dramatic price increase.

 + ATtiny402 microcontroller
++ CH340C
 + PCF8563 real-time clock
 + PCA9685 PWM driver
-+ 4 x MG90S servo motor
++ 16 x MG90S servo motor

 ### Schematics
-The system is powered through a USB-C port (min 2W) and its status is indicated by a blue LED.
-The RTC chip does not have an auxilliary power source so the time must be re-set in case the USB cable is unplugged.
-To potentially attach another 2 or more digits, the power rail, ground and I2C signals are broken out through a 2.54mm header so that the additional PCBs only need the PWM controller circuit.
-The communication with multiple PCA9685 chips is then feasible by setting different adresses through the DIP switch.
-Here, no USB programming has been integrated for this design due to space constraint.
-To flash the ATtiny MCU, an IC test clip is needed in combination with a general TTL serial adapter.
-The servo motors have been upgraded to the MG90S as their motion is more smooth and precise without a dramatic price increase.
+The system is powered through a USB-C port (on a breakout board) and its status is indicated by a blue LED.
+For the 16 servo motors, the power supply must be able to provide at least 18W.
+Programming the ATtiny402 is done through the CH340C chip with the 4.7K resistor between RX and TX to allow UPDI.
+Somehow, this setup works even without the pull-down resistors on the CC signals, which reduces components and extra connections.
+The RTC chip has a CR1220 coin cell as an auxilliary power source to keep the time running while unplugged from the USB-C connector.
+As only one PCA9685 driver is required, its i2C address is hardwired to the default value.

 <p align="center">
   <img src="images/schematics.png" width="800" />